What is asylum?

 The purpose of this preliminary interview is to gather information on your identity, your country of origin, the route you travelled to Ireland and the reason you are applying for asylum.
 This preliminary interview will also be used to decide whether you are able to apply for asylum in Ireland.

 There may be reasons why your asylum claim will not be accepted.
 This can happen when you have already applied for asylum in another country and you are able to return there.
 This is known as the Dublin Regulation.

 If your preliminary interview took place at a port of entry (e.g. airport of seaport), you will be directed to the office of the IPO.
-Here, you and any dependent children will be photographed and have your fingerprints taken.
+Here, you and any dependent children (over the age of 14) will be photographed and have your fingerprints taken.
 Fingerprints and photographs help the IPO decided whether the Dublin Regulation applies to your case.